Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/SSL Client for HTTPS Communication.rst

 a computer network, by encrypting the messages passed between server and client.

-Open the "WiFiSSLClient" example in "File" -> "Examples" -> "WiFi" -> "SSLClient".
+Open the "WiFiSSLClient" example in :guilabel:`File -> Examples -> WiFi -> SSLClient`

 |image01|